 An implant-retained over-denture is a great option for patients who cannot do a hybrid prosthesis.
 This type of prosthetic requires 2-4 implants to be placed in the bone.
 A custom-designed removable denture then attaches to these implants, creating a secure fit that allows patients to chew more comfortably than they could in a traditional denture.
 You and your Lincoln, NE dentist will design a smile that not only gives you superior function and aesthetic results to a traditional denture, but also helps to preserve bone and prevent loss of support for facial structures.

-What is the best denture on the market and how much does it cost?
+What is the top denture on the market and how much does it cost?
 Your Lincoln, NE dentist answers…

-Every patient should be well-educated on all of the options that exist for replacing all of their teeth so they can decide which is best for them.
+Every patient should be well-educated on all of the options that exist for replacing all of their teeth so they can decide which one will work well for them.
 Each option has pros and cons.
-The best option for a denture is a custom-designed implant-retained over-denture due to it’s ability to preserve bone and provide good chewing function to patients.
+An excellent option for a denture is a custom-designed implant-retained over-denture due to it’s ability to preserve bone and provide good chewing function to patients.

 What is a cosmetic denture?
 Your Lincoln, NE dentist answers…

-A cosmetic denture is custom-designed by your Lincoln, NE dentist through a series of appointments to create the best fit and most aesthetic result possible.
+A cosmetic denture is custom-designed by your dentist in Lincoln, NE through a series of appointments to create a precise fit and most aesthetic result possible.
 When patients choose a cosmetic denture, they receive an additional set of dentures to wear during healing immediately after teeth are removed, so they are never without teeth.
 Once the bone has finished healing after tooth removal, subsequent appointments with your Lincoln, NE dentist are for creating a precise, beautiful result.
 The only negative aspect of cosmetic dentures is the lack of insurance coverage due to multiple appointments.

 What is an economy denture?
 Your Lincoln, NE dentist answers…